Abu Musab al-Zarqawi: Pre-war assassination opportunities

-According to NBC News, the Pentagon had pushed to "take out" Zarqawi's operation at least three times prior to the 2003 invasion of Iraq, but had been vetoed by the National Security Council.
+According to NBC News, the Pentagon had pushed to "take out" al-Zarqawi's operation at least three times prior to the 2003 invasion of Iraq, but had been vetoed by the National Security Council.
 The NSC reportedly made its decision in an effort to convince other countries to join the U.S. in a coalition against Iraq.
 "People were more obsessed with developing the coalition to overthrow Saddam than to execute the president's policy of pre-emption against terrorists," said former National Security Council member Roger Cressey.

 In May 2005, former CIA official Michael Scheuer, who headed the CIA's bin Laden unit for six years before resigning in 2004, corroborated this.
 Paraphrasing his remarks, the Australian Broadcasting Corporation stated Scheuer claimed, "the United States deliberately turned down several opportunities to kill terrorist Abu Musab al-Zarqawi in the lead-up to the Iraq war."
-ABC added, "a plan to destroy Zarqawi's training camp in Kurdistan was abandoned for diplomatic reasons."
-Scheuer explained, "the reasons the intelligence service got for not shooting Zarqawi was simply that the President and the National Security Council decided it was more important not to give the Europeans the impression we were gunslingers" in an effort to win support for ousting Saddam Hussein.
+ABC added, "a plan to destroy al-Zarqawi's training camp in Kurdistan was abandoned for diplomatic reasons."
+Scheuer explained, "the reasons the intelligence service got for not shooting al-Zarqawi was simply that the President and the National Security Council decided it was more important not to give the Europeans the impression we were gunslingers" in an effort to win support for ousting Saddam.

-This claim was also corroborated by CENTCOM's Deputy Commander, Lieutenant General Michael DeLong, in an interview with PBS on February 14, 2006.
-DeLong, however, claims that the reasons for abandoning the opportunity to take out Zarqawi's camp was that the Pentagon feared that an attack would contaminate the area with chemical weapon materials:
+This claim was also corroborated by CENTCOM official Michael DeLong on February 14, 2006.
+DeLong, however, claims that the reasons for abandoning the opportunity to take out al-Zarqawi's camp was that the Pentagon feared that an attack would contaminate the area with chemical weapon materials:

 We almost took them out three months before the Iraq war started.
 We almost took that thing, but we were so concerned that the chemical cloud from there could devastate the region that we chose to take them by land rather than by smart weapons.

-In his 2010 memoir Decision Points, President Bush recounted:
+In his 2010 memoir, George W. Bush recounted:

 The question was whether to bomb the poisons lab in the summer of 2002.
 We held a series of NSC meetings on that topic...
-Colin [Powell] and Condi [Condoleezza Rice] felt a strike on the lab would create an international firestorm and disrupt our efforts to build a coalition to confront Saddam...
+Colin [Powell] and [Condoleezza Rice] felt a strike on the lab would create an international firestorm and disrupt our efforts to build a coalition to confront Saddam...
 I decided to continue on the diplomatic track.